Shaik2003/robotspace/README.md

     * Subscribes to "/desired_marker_id" to get what marker id
     * Subscribes to "/camera/image_raw" to get camera feed
     * Subscribes to "/camera/camera_info" to get camera info

+    * Publishes to "/aruco_pos" the positin of aruco marker detected

 # diff_drive
 Contains the controller for the bot.
 Goal manager and accordingly allots next goal for the bot to go to and accordingly assigns marker id and publishes to get dock station location.